Travel guide

 Does the eSIM work in Punta Cana and the resorts?

 Yes.
 In Punta Cana and the Bavaro hotel zone, mobile coverage is solid thanks to operators like Claro and Altice.
-The eSIM gives you your own data without relying on the resort's saturated WiFi, useful for excursions, maps, and sharing photos.
+The eSIM gives you your own data without relying on saturated resort WiFi, useful for excursions, maps, and sharing photos.

 And in Cuba, does the eSIM work well?

 It works for basic use like WhatsApp, maps, and email, connecting you to the state operator's network.
-However, the speed is lower than in other Caribbean islands, and in rural areas, the signal is irregular.
-For intensive remote work, it is not the ideal destination.
+However, the speed is lower than on other Caribbean islands, and in rural areas, the signal is irregular.
+It is not the ideal destination for intensive remote work.

 How many GB do I need for a week in the Caribbean?

-For average tourist use, between 3 and 5 GB per week is usually enough, especially if you connect to the hotel's WiFi for large downloads.
-If you do a lot of stories or video calls, consider a 5-10 GB plan to be safe.
+For average tourist use, between 3 and 5 GB per week is usually sufficient, especially if you connect to the hotel's WiFi for large downloads.
+If you make a lot of stories or video calls, consider a 5-10 GB plan to be safe.

 Do I keep my Spanish number using the eSIM in the Caribbean?